ritvik06/LaneTracking_ComputerVision/README.md

 ![Hough and Cartesian Spaces](./docs/chosen_images_grayscale_vs_blur.png)

-More information about the implementation of Hough Transform in OpenCV can be found [here](http://docs.opencv.org/trunk/d6/d10/tutorial_py_houghlines.html)

 The Hough transform returns lines, and the below images show what they look like:

 ![Images with Hough Lines](./docs/chosen_images_hough_lines.png)